openpublishoperation/azure-content/articles/active-directory/role-based-access-control-configure.md

 ![Users blade - inherited vs assigned access - screenshot](./media/role-based-access-control-configure/view-access.png)

+> [!NOTE]
-> [AZURE.NOTE] Classic subscription admins and co-admins are in effect owners of the subscription in the new RBAC model.
+> Classic subscription admins and co-admins are in effect owners of the subscription in the new RBAC model.
+>
+>
 ### Add Access
 1. Click the **Add** icon on the **Users** blade. ![Add access blade - select a role - screenshot](./media/role-based-access-control-configure/grant-access1.png)
 2. Select the role that you wish to assign.